munawwar-ali/Transtify/readme.md

 Translate • Learn • Remember

 Transtify is a smart word-learning tool that helps users understand any English word with clear definitions, examples, translations, and memory tricks.
-It is designed to be clean, responsive, and fast — with a smooth UI and loader animation for better user experience.
+It is designed to be clean, responsive, and fast — with a smooth UI for better user experience.

 ---